Mr. Sardonicus

 Mr. Sardonicus is a 1961 horror film produced and directed by William Castle, based on the short story "Sardonicus" by Ray Russell, who also wrote the screenplay.
+It stars Oscar Homolka, Vladimir Sokoloff, Guy Rolfe and Audrey Dalton.

 It tells the story of Baron Sardonicus, a man whose face becomes frozen in a horrifying grin while robbing his father Henryk Toleslawski's grave to obtain a winning lottery ticket.
 Castle cited the film in his memoir as one of his favorites to produce.

+Mr. Sardonicus was theatrically released by Columbia on October 18, 1961.
+It played on a double feature with Valley of the Dragons (1961) beginning on October 25, 1961.

 Plot

 In 1880, in the fictional central European country of Gorslava, prominent London physician Sir Robert Cargrave visits the mysterious Baron Sardonicus at the urgent request of Robert's former love, Maude, now the baron's wife.
 Sir Robert becomes apprehensive when his local inquiries about Sardonicus are met with fear.
 When Sir Robert arrives at Castle Sardonicus, he sees Sardonicus' servant Krull torturing the baron's maid Anna with leeches.
 Krull mollifies Sir Robert's ire by claiming he was treating Anna with bloodletting.

 Maude is afraid of what might happen if Sir Robert refuses Sardonicus's requests.
 Convinced that Maude despises him, Sardonicus bribes women to his chambers and terrifies the locals with his sadism.